Wednesday, March 10, 2010

 In this season of tardiness

-Playing my own body
+Playing my unwashed body

 Like a poor man’s cruse

-Empty though, yet fill with pride.
+Empty though, yet filled with pride.

 Oh!
 My shirt,